FlowFX/flowfx.de/pages/resume.md

 Starting 2023, I will be looking for a new job that requires the following:

 - Fully remote work and team.
 I will be moving to somewhere in Latin America in 2024 or later.
 - Part-time employment.
-I do my best work when working when working Mondays through Thursdays.
+I do my best work when working Mondays through Thursdays.
 - Nothing stupid like cars or bitcoin.

 ## Relevant job experience